Working at Heights Construction Deadline Has Been Extended!

 Who is Not Qualified for the Deadline Extension?

 Individuals that have never completed any form of working at heights or fall protection training is not covered by the extension.
-Until they complete a Ministry of Labour-approved Working at Heights: Construction training program, any work conducted at heights is in contravention of O.Reg 231/91 S.7(1).
+Until they complete a Chief Prevention Officer-approved Working at Heights: Construction training program, any work conducted at heights is in contravention of O.Reg 231/91 S.7(1).
 The easiest way to avoid a fine or stop-work order for having untrained workers is to complete training ASAP!

 OSG is YOUR Working at Heights: Construction Training Provider!